Who Is Rachel McAdams?

 Through high school, McAdams acted in local productions.
 She went on to study theater at York University in Toronto, where she performed in several stage and student film productions.

-First TV and Film Roles
+TV and Movie Roles

 In 2001, McAdams landed her debut television performance, playing a bulimic girl in the Disney series The Famous Jett Jackson.
 She made her film debut one year later, in the Canadian/Italian-produced film My Name is Tanino.

 McAdams played a title role in the hit teen film Mean Girls (2004), written by Saturday Night Live alum Tina Fey.
 Appearing with co-stars Lindsay Lohan and Amanda Seyfried, the film opened doors for the budding actress.
-That same year, she played the lead role in The Notebook (2004), a screen adaptation of Nicholas Sparks's romance novel.
-She caught the eye of the public in both films, winning two MTV Movie Awards in 2005 for breakthrough female (Mean Girls) and best kiss (The Notebook).
+That same year, she played the lead role in The Notebook (2004), a screen adaptation of Nicholas Sparks' romance novel.
+She caught the eye of the public in both films, winning MTV Movie Awards in 2005 for breakthrough female (Mean Girls) and for best kiss (The Notebook).

 In 2005, McAdams appeared in several films that achieved great commercial success, including the comedy Wedding Crashers, the thriller Red Eye and the dramedy The Family Stone.

-Hiatus from the Industry
+Hiatus From the Industry

 In what many in the industry viewed as an unusual move made at the height of her career, McAdams took a break from 2006 to 2007 to focus on herself.
 "When Wedding Crashers came out, everyone was hyped up, calling Rachel the new 'It Girl,'" said Tom Bezucha, director of The Family Stone, in an Elle interview.
 "Her selectiveness shows wisdom greater than her years about her place in the industry.
 She's very purposeful in sidestepping Hollywood.
 She has the opportunity to be this huge, huge movie star, but in her heart she's a character actress."